 The Coral Reef Health Team is driven by a shared vision — a future where coral reefs thrive, providing essential habitats, supporting biodiversity, and offering endless wonder to all who encounter them

-Dr. Tracy Ainsworth – Associate Professor, The University of New South Wales
+Dr. Tracy Ainsworth Associate Professor The University of New South Wales

 Tracy is a marine scientist with a passion for corals, coral reefs, marine conservation and marine ecosystem conservation.
 Tracy has spent the last 20 years of her career studying the biology and ecology of corals and coral reefs, and is passionate about science to support evidence-based conservation.
 Tracy leads the Norfolk Island coral health assessment and research program, and co-leads the Great Barrier Reef research program.